cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/readme.md

     kubectl logs -f <provider pod name>
     ```

+You should see the message "Provider Application is listening on port: 8081" which is the log message printed when the application is started and begins to listen.
 Press Ctrl-C to end the tail of the log.

 ***